fabrizioamelotti/study/javascript/arrays/README.md

 ```

 ## Check if array is empty, undefined or null
-If we have to check if the array exist or even more, if is empty, we can do this:
+Ir we have to check if the array exist or even more, if is empty, we can do this:
 ```javascript
 // Check if is an array
 const number = 1;